 For many young people, just like Duma, who grow up in the lower-income bracket of our society there is not much opportunity afforded them.
 Duma has a teenage sister and all he wants to do is buy his sister a new pair of school shoes.
 For many of our youth this is their reality.
 There is this generation of teens, facing life issues that they have no control of and shouldn’t have to face at their age.
 For Duma and his family, it would seem that the simple solution to this poverty problem is money, and more of it.
 Is money all there is to it though?

 Steve in contrast to Duma, has money.
 He is not living in poverty, yet he is not happy.
 He too has faced tragedy, which has resulted in a shaky relationship with his wife.
 Here money is definitely not the answer.
 Steve needs peace; he needs to let go of a few things.

 Perspective; a particular attitude towards something, a way of regarding something, a point of view.

 For both men in this film, their perspective needed to change in order for things to be different going forward.
 For Duma, he needed to see that there was more to life than just the hand he was dealt.
-For Steve, he needed to see the way Duma lived so that he could realise that although he had lost so much, he still had much for which to be thankful.
+As for Steve, he needed to see the way Duma lived so that he could realise that although he had lost so much, he still had much for which to be thankful.

 The movie speaks to so much that is currently happening in South Africa – racial tension, white privilege, issues of poverty, tragic loss of life.
 It is easy to be bogged down with hopelessness and often times I am left with the question of “what can we do about all this?”
 I certainly don’t have all the answers, but the following thoughts played through my mind after seeing Beyond the River: